 Unlike many other visas, the H-1B visa enables its recipients to be open about their intentions to ultimately apply for a green card.
 It is a so-called "dual-intent" visa.
 (With many other visas, if the immigration authorities discover that you actually plan to seek a green card after entering the United States, they'll deny you the visa.)
 In fact, many H-1B visa holders end up having their H-1B employer sponsor them for a green card after a few years.

-Given that your employer will be partially responsible for making sure your immigration paperwork gets done correctly, and that you may be working with this employer for a number of years, it's worth choosing your employer carefully, or at least asking some probing questions before accepting the offer.
+Given that your employer will be mostly responsible for making sure your immigration paperwork gets done correctly, and that you might be working with this employer for a number of years, it's worth choosing your employer carefully, or at least asking some probing questions before accepting the offer.
 Below are some questions to ask.

 Airfare for you and your family members can be expensive.
-It may be a good idea to do a bit of research on airfare rates, so that you have a point of negotiation.
+It might be a good idea to do a bit of research on airfare rates, so that you have a point of negotiation.